 This SAE Recommended Practice encompasses the significant factors which determine the effectiveness of a seat system in limiting spinal injury during vertical impacts between the rider and the snowmobile seat system.
 The document is intended to provide a tool for the development of safer snowmobile seats.
 It is recognized that the seat is only a portion of the entire vehicle protective suspension system.
 It is, however, usually required that the seat serve as added protection to the suspension system, since the latter may "bottom out" during a severe impact.
 The term "seat" refers to the occupant-supporting system not normally considered part of the vehicle suspension or frame system.
 In some cases, it may include more than the foam cushion.
-This document provides the minimum requirements for performance of a general seat system, and a description of specific means of evaluating the shock-absorbing characteristics of foam seat cushions using a specific testing procedure and a companion seat evaluation chart.

 Improving Offset Crash Performance and Injury Mitigation via Multi-Body Simulation and Structural CAE

 Abstract Recent advancement in numerical solutions and advanced computational power has given a new dimension to the design and development of new products.
 The current paper focuses on the details of work done in order to improve the vehicle performance in Offset deformable Barrier (ODB) crash as per ECER-94.
 A Hybrid approach involving the Structural Crash CAE as well as Multi-body Simulation in MADYMO has been adopted.
 In first phase of the development, CAE results of Structural deformation as well as Occupant injury of the baseline model were correlated with physical test data.
 The second phase includes the improvement in intrusion and crash energy absorption by structural countermeasures in the vehicle body.
 In third phase parametric study has been carried out via Madymo simulation in order to decide on the factors which can be controlled in order to mitigate the Occupant injury.
 Recommendations of Madymo simulation have been confirmed by conducting Physical sled tests.
-Finally a cost and weight effective countermeasure package which involves the modification in Body structure and Restraint system has been developed in order to comply with the ECE R-94 offset crash regulation.

 Qualitative Analysis of Principal Stress on Free Boundary under Dynamic Load Based on Dynamic Photoelastic Method

 Abstract When an object was subjected an impact loading, stress wave was produced in the object.
 Studying the regularity of stress-wave propagation was significant to the study of objects subjected to impact loading.
 When stress wave travelled in the object, principal stress on free boundary was useful to theoretical analysis and calculation.
 In this article, a new kind of dynamic photoelastic apparatus was used.
 Isochromatic and isoclinic of the object subjected to impact loading could be obtained combining dynamic photoelastic experiment and related test equipment.
 By analyzing the isoclinic, there would be a conclusion that the angle between the isoclinic and the free boundary was not 0°or 90°.
 So the values of the two principal stress on the boundary were all not 0.
 The result obtained from the electrometric method came to the same conclusion.
 Analysis showed the result of dynamic photoelastic method was compatible with the result of electrometric method.
-So the method in this article was feasible and accurate.